(v)

 How does Version Industries fit in the film landscape?

 I co-founded the graphic design company Version Industries in 2003 in London.
 I moved to New York City in 2005 and opened a studio there.
 Whilst most of the paid work came from real estate brokers and the like, I was always offering our services to filmmakers and musicians whenever I could.
 Ten years or so later, we were making film posters and film title sequences for filmmakers such as Chloe Zhao, Tim Sutton, Jane Schoenbrun, Trey Edward Shults, Jonas Carpignano, Adam Pendleton, Cathy Yan and so on.
 In 2017 we also won a pitch to re-design Filmmaker Magazine.
 I then continued to co-design every issue from cover to cover until 2021.
 During this time, certain filmmakers realized it was to their advantage to have me on set as a photographer, and it was there that I learned how to make films properly myself.
 In 2016, after co-directing several music videos and short films with a friend, I finally wrote and directed my own short film.
 The 25-minute, black-and-white short, Leaving Hope, was shot by Shabier Kirchner (Small Axe, Past Lives) and produced by Rathaus Films.
 It came out in 2019.
-That same year I moved to Berlin.
+That same year I moved back to Europe.

 What made you choose to relocate to Berlin?